Easiest PhD and Shortest Doctoral Programs Online

 Doctorate programs are made up of advanced coursework, research projects, or thesis work.
 This degree will get you ready to teach at the university level or get a higher-level management position in some companies.

 PhD programs are oriented toward research and knowledge acquisition while doctoral degrees are oriented more towards teaching and application of knowledge.

 Can you get a PhD in one year?
 While most online doctoral degree programs last 2 or more years, we’ve found one university that offers an accelerated 12-month online doctoral program.

 BREYER STATE UNIVERSITY – ethereal accelerated doctor of psychology in grief counseling.
-This online program is also one of the most affordable online doctoral programs on our list, offering tuition at $3,500.
+This shortest doctoral program online is also one of the most affordable online doctoral programs on our list, offering tuition at $3,500.